jiasong18/Ant-Media-Server-Wiki/How-to-Collect-Ant-Media-Logs-to-Central-Log-Server.md

 ```
 ## Step 5: Ant Media Server log settings for Graylog

-Login to your servers where Ant Media is installed with ssh and create **/etc/rsyslog.d/25-antmedia.conf** file then add below lines.
+Login to your servers where Ant Media is installed with ssh and create **/etc/rsyslog.d/25-antmedia.conf** file then add below lines:

 ```
 $ModLoad imfile